Rebecca Renshaw - Chair

 After a long hiatus from designing clothes, Sarah found inspiration in becoming a mum to launch a bright and colourful range of clothing and accessories specifically designed for babies and kids living in the tropics.
 Sarah designs and crafts all items from her home in Darwin.
 Since its launch in 2017, Xan and Gran has been a staple at the Tactile Arts craft fairs.

-Darwin and the Top End has such a rich tapestry of local artisans and handcrafters and Sarah is proud to have a leadership role with Tactile Arts, the key body supporting this vibrant community of artists.
+Darwin and the Top End has such a rich tapestry of local artisans and handcrafters and Sarah is proud to be part of the leadership team with Tactile Arts, the key body supporting this vibrant community of artists.

 Will Crawford - Treasurer

-Tess has more than 13 years’ experience in the arts as a glass artist, business owner and arts administrator.
-Many members will know Tess from her prior employment with Tactile Arts, during which time she very capably managed craft fairs and special events.
+Tess has more than 15 years’ experience working in the arts as an artist, business owner and arts administrator.

 Programs and Administration Coordinator